petk/php-build-system/README.md

 developers with repetitive tasks and ensures consistency and correctness in the build process for various platforms and hardware out there.

+A key function of a build system in the context of C/C++ software development is to establish a structured framework that guides how C code should be written.
+Beyond its primary role of compiling source files into executable programs, the build system plays a pivotal educational role, imparting best practices and coding standards to developers.
+By enforcing consistency and adherence to coding conventions, it fosters the creation of high-quality C and C++ code, ultimately enhancing software maintainability and reliability.
+Additionally, the build system aims to make developers more efficient and productive by abstracting away system-specific details, allowing them to focus on writing code without the need to extensively explore the complexities of the underlying system.

-There are many well known build systems for C projects out there.
-From the veteran GNU Autotools, popular CMake, Ninja, SCons, Meson, to the simplest manual usage of Make.
+There are numerous well-known build systems available for C projects, ranging from the veteran GNU Autotools and the widely adopted CMake, to the efficient Ninja, versatile SCons, adaptable Meson, and even the simplest manual usage of Make.

 PHP build system consist of two parts:

 * \*nix build system (Linux, macOS, FreeBSD, OpenBSD, etc.)
 * Windows build system

-## 4. PHP directory structure
+## 2. PHP directory structure

 Before we begin, it might be useful to understand directory structure of the PHP source code.
 PHP is developed at the